Bonbon-Dev/WebViewJavascriptBridge-BBTCurrentVersionHandler/README.md

 ## License

-WKWebViewJavascriptBridge-BBTCurrentVersionHandler is available under the MIT license.
+WebViewJavascriptBridge-BBTCurrentVersionHandler is available under the MIT license.
 See the LICENSE file for more info.